Watching the snow fall from the sky can be calming and therapeutic, but don’t underestimate the power of a blizzard.

 Stock a bag with all the essentials that can help you outlast a long power outage.
 Batteries, flashlights, a battery-operated radio, bottled water, canned goods, any medications you take, and lots of toilet paper are some of the essentials, but cater your survival kit to your own personal needs.

-Staying off the roads and remaining indoors is the best way to avoid winter hazards, but don’t be afraid to step outside and enjoy the snow.
+Staying off the roads and remaining indoors is the best way to avoid winter hazards, and the perfect chance to whip up some soup, but once the wind and the snow taper off, don’t be afraid to step outside and enjoy the snow.

 Use Flashlights Not Candles